- Your brand reputation plays a critical role in every stage of the awareness funnel.

 12. Increase customer loyalty

 Your satisfied customers and employees become brand advocates who can generate momentum and excitement in neutral times and defend your brand reputation if things go south.
-Brand loyalty is created when you have an excellent customer experience and employee culture.
+Excellent customer experience and employee culture creates strong brand allegiance.
 But you have to proactively nurture these relationships to maximize their potential.

 Use social listening tools so you can receive alerts when people mention your brand.
 When the mention is positive, don’t wait — reach out to the customer immediately and build your relationship with them.
 Offer them special insider deals and discounts, or let them become beta testers for new products.
 Treat loyal customers like VIPs.
 And don’t be shy about asking them to write reviews or share news with their friends.